Customer Service Charter

 The Customer Service Charter provides information on what customer service you should expect to receive when contacting the CCPC and how you can help when contacting us.

 The Competition and Consumer Protection Commission (CCPC) was established on 31 October 2014.
-Our mission is “to make markets work better for consumers and businesses”.
+Our mission is to use our knowledge, skills and statutory powers to promote competition and enhance consumer welfare.
 You can read about our work here.

 As a public sector organisation, we are committed to providing a quality service to citizens and aim to do so by implementing this Customer Service Charter (“Charter”).
 This Charter sets out the standards of service which you can expect to receive from us, both as a member of the public and as a staff member of the CCPC.
 This Charter specifically relates to how we interact with you, and our conduct during those interactions.